Current Situation in Ireland

 United States | Canada | Australia | United Kingdom

-We recommend you check your own government advice with regards travel to Ireland.
+We recommend you check your own government advice with regards to travel to Ireland.

 Your Current Travel Options with Wilderness Ireland

-We want to be clear and transparent, so that you know exactly where you stand if you have booked a holiday with us.
+We want to be clear and transparent, so that you know exactly where you stand if you have booked a trip with us.

-Based upon the current position locally and relevant advice from UK and other governments, you currently have two options available:
+Based upon the current position locally and relevant advice from the Irish government and other governments, you currently have two options available: